-The Interfraternity Council offers 365-day recruitment.
+The Interfraternity Council offers open recruitment year round.

 Wichita State's Greek community prides itself on contributing to the University's high academic standards.
 Individual chapters focus on academic excellence by holding study hours at their chapter facilities and university libraries, conducting intra-chapter peer advising, and by awarding scholarships to successful members.